Monroe, Massachusetts: Government

 Monroe employs the open town meeting form of government, and is led by a board of selectmen.
 The town has no police station, and is patrolled by the Second (Shelburne Falls) Station of Troop "B" of the Massachusetts State Police.
 There is a fire station, and a library connected to the regional library network.
 The nearest hospital, North Adams Regional Hospital, is located in North Adams.

-On the state level, Monroe is represented in the Massachusetts House of Representatives as part of the Second Berkshire district, represented by Paul Mark, which covers central Berkshire County, as well as portions of Hampshire and Franklin Counties.
-In the Massachusetts Senate, the town is part of the Berkshire, Hampshire and Franklin district, represented by Adam Hinds, which includes all of Berkshire County and the western portions of Hampshire and Franklin Counties.
+On the state level, Monroe is represented in the Massachusetts House of Representatives as part of the First Franklin district, represented by Natalie Blais.
+In the Massachusetts Senate, the town is part of the Berkshire, Hampden, Franklin and Hampshire district, represented by Paul Mark, which includes all of Berkshire County and western portions of Hampden, Hampshire and Franklin Counties.
+It is part of the Eighth Massachusetts Governor's Council district, represented by Tara Jacobs.

 On the national level, Monroe is represented in the United States House of Representatives as part of Massachusetts's 1st congressional district, and has been represented by Richard Neal of Springfield since January 2013.
 Massachusetts is represented in the United States Senate by senior senator Elizabeth Warren and junior senator Ed Markey.

 Education

 Monroe does not have its own schools.
-Students attend the Abbott Memorial School in Florida, Massachusetts between pre-kindergarten and eighth grades, and Drury High School in North Adams for ninth through twelfth grades.
+Students attend the Abbott Memorial School in Florida between pre-kindergarten and eighth grades, and Drury High School in North Adams for ninth through twelfth grades.
 Students also have the option of attending C.H.
 McCann Technical School for high school, as well as the private and religious schools in the North Adams area for all grades.

 The nearest community college, Greenfield Community College, is located in Greenfield.
 The nearest state college is Massachusetts College of Liberal Arts in North Adams, and the nearest state university is the University of Massachusetts Amherst.
 The nearest private college is Williams College in Williamstown.